Porting Applications using Recipes

 make r.recipe-name

-Or (if you still get the error)
+If you still get the error, run:

 All crates